corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 * The transaction received is the expected type, and has the expected types of inputs and outputs.
 * The properties of the outputs are expected, unless you have integrated reference data sources to facilitate this.
-* The transaction is not incorrectly spending asset states (perhaps maliciously).
+* The transaction is correctly spending asset states and is not spending them maliciously.
 The transaction creator could have access to some of signer’s state references.

 ### `SendTransactionFlow` and `ReceiveTransactionFlow`